chowjiahui/Mazes/README.md

-# Overview
+## Mazes!

-Mazes for Programmers by Jamis Buck
+An implementation of maze generation algorithms in Python, based on Mazes for Programmers by Jamis Buck.

-- An implementation of maze generation algorithms in Python
+Set up steps:

 ```shell
 cd path/to/project